Chandra-MARX/marxs/docs/source.rst

 Define the source in a MARXS run
 ********************************

 A "source" in MARXS is anything that sends out X-ray photons.
-This can be an astrophyical object (such as a star or an AGN, but also a dust cloud that scatters photons from some other direction into our line-of-sight) or a man-made piece of hardware, such as a X-ray tube in the lab or a radioactive calibration source in a sattelite.
+This can be an astrophysical object (such as a star or an AGN, but also a dust cloud that scatters photons from some other direction into our line-of-sight) or a man-made piece of hardware, such as a X-ray tube in the lab or a radioactive calibration source in a satellite.
 An important distinction in Marxs is weather the source is located at a finite distance (lab source) or so far away that all rays can be treated as parallel (astrophysical source).

 For each type of source, we need to specifiy the following properties: